Mario Bettinus: Works

 His best-known work is Apiaria Universae Philosophiae Mathematicae 'Beehives of all mathematical philosophy' (1645), an encyclopedic collection of mathematical curiosities.
-This book, reflecting his many interests, is a collection of scientific mysteries embracing everything from geometrical demonstrations to illusionistic stage sets, music, perpetual motion machines, and anamorphoses.
+This book, reflecting his many interests, is a collection of scientific mysteries embracing everything from geometrical demonstrations to illusionistic stage sets, perpetual motion machines, anamorphoses and sundials.
+The second volume has a section on music and acoustics.
 According to Bettinus, the natural world abounds in mathematical delights such as spider webs and the honeycombs of bees.
 From these creations of nature can be drawn geometrical principles useful for mechanical, optical, and artistic designs.
-This work had been reviewed by Christoph Grienberger.
+The Apiaria surveys a staggering array of instruments, machines, and other tangible applications of mathematical principles.
+It is illustrated with beautiful engravings of these machines, which – Bettini points out – are rough imitations of the great and perfect mechanisms provided by nature.
+The work included a commentary on the first six books of Euclid, a traditional part of Jesuit mathematical curriculum and a form followed by Clavius a half century earlier.

 In his Apiaria military technologies featured prominently.
 His machines of war were mentioned by Montecuccoli, by the famous Jesuit mathematicians Athanasius Kircher and Jacques Ozanam and by the Polish master of artillery, Casimir Semenowycz.
-This book must have been rated highly by the English physician and philosopher Sir Thomas Browne, for a copy can be found in his library.

-Bettinus' work included a commentary on the first six books of Euclid, a traditional part of Jesuit mathematical curriculum and a form followed by Clavius a half century earlier.
-Bettinus penned a method for laying out a sundial which was posthumously published in the book Recreationum Mathematicarum Apiaria Novissima 1660.
+The book was a huge success throughout Europe.
+It was read by John Collins and Isaac Barrow and a copy of it can be found in the library of the English physician and philosopher Sir Thomas Browne.